ohshitgorillas/EntropPy/docs/ALGORITHMS.md

 Generates YAML files with corrections, including boundary markers (`:` for boundaries) and splitting into multiple files if needed.

 #### QMK Output

 Generates a text file with corrections in the format `typo word`, one per line.

+---

-### Report Generation
+## Stage 9: Report Generation (Optional)

+### What Happens

-If `--reports` is specified, generates detailed reports including summaries, collision resolutions, patterns, conflicts, statistics, and platform-specific analysis.
+If `--reports` is specified, this stage generates detailed reports including:
+- Summary statistics (word counts, typo counts, correction counts)
+- Collision resolution details
+- Pattern information and replacements
+- Conflict detection results
+- Platform-specific analysis
+- Graveyard entries (rejected corrections with reasons)
+- Debug traces (if debug options were enabled)

+Reports are written to the specified reports directory and organized by report type.

 ---